qwewqa/sonolus.py/docs/reference/types.md

 ```

 ### Declaration
-Instances of `Num` can be declared using standard Python syntax.
+Nums can be declared using standard Python syntax.

 ```python
 a = 1